FHantke/brave-browser-wiki/PR-Builder-overview.md

 ## Process overview
 The checks that are done are defined in the `Jenkinsfile` at the root of the project https://github.com/brave/devops/blob/master/jenkins/jobs/browser/Jenkinsfile.

 The above gets called independently by both https://github.com/brave/brave-browser/blob/master/Jenkinsfile and https://github.com/brave/brave-core/blob/master/Jenkinsfile.
+After the build is done, it will looks for a PR in the other repo and update its status.

 We use ephemeral nodes in AWS for building Android, Linux and Windows x64 (which get shutdown if idle for 30m (if no other builds start on them).
 For macOS we use physical machines (which means higher chance to re-use workspaces).